kubernetes/website/docs/tasks/administer-cluster/kubeadm-upgrade-cmd.md

 Before proceeding:

-- You need to have a `kubeadm` Kubernetes cluster running version 1.7.0 or higher in order to use the process described here.
+- You need to have a functional `kubeadm` Kubernetes cluster running version 1.7.0 or higher in order to use the process described here.
-- Make sure you read the [release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md#v180-alpha2) carefully.
+- Make sure you read the [release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md#v180-beta1) carefully.
 - As `kubeadm upgrade` does not upgrade etcd make sure to back it up.
 You can, for example, use `etcdctl backup` to take care of this.
 - Note that `kubeadm upgrade` will not touch any of your workloads, only Kubernetes-internal components.
 As a best-practice you should back up what's important to you.
 For example, any app-level state, such as a database an app might depend on (like MySQL or MongoDB) must be backed up beforehand.